5 Steps for a Data-Driven Online Marketing Strategy

 Online marketing is the practice of using web-based channels and platforms to sell a brand, product, or service to potential and existing customers.
 It involves developing the right strategies for your target audience to translate into sales.
 The beauty of online marketing is that companies can readily analyse data to measure a campaign’s success and adjust accordingly.

-Online marketing falls under the umbrella of digital marketing, meaning it applies to what consumers see and hear on the internet.
+Online marketing falls under the umbrella of digital marketing, meaning it applies only to what consumers see and hear online.
 It includes the following:

 SEO and content marketing